dmacvicar/dmacvicar.github.io.old/_posts/2016-05-18-using-salt-like-ansible.markdown

 mkdir -p srv/pillar
 ```

-Salt will also create a `var` directory for the cache inside the project tree, unless you choose a different path.
+Salt will also create a `var` directory for the cache inside the project tree, unless you chose a different path.
 What I do is to put `var` inside `.gitignore`.

 ## Managing servers